-Even if you make plenty of money it still does not take the place of a bad credit report.
+Making plenty of money does not take the place of a bad credit report.
 Banks, employers, insurance companies and landords don’t care how much money you make if you have a history of failing to pay bills on time.

 If the dispute process does not appeal to you there are several ways to overcome bad credit.
-One way is to pad a negative credit history with a positive one and here is how:
+One way is to pad your credit report with positive accounts to help counteract the negative accounts that are reporting

 Establish a recent history of on-time payments.

 Recent information has a greater impact on credit scores than old information.
 Credit scores are primarily based on the last 2 years of recent information.
 Even if you’ve been through difficult credit problems, it’s important to establish current, positive credit references that can boost your credit scores over time.